Learning Agile Soccer Skills for a Bipedal Robot with Deep Reinforcement Learning: Materials and Methods

 \subsection{Robot Hardware and Motion Capture}

-The Robotis OP3 \citep{robotisOP3} (\figureref{fig:op3}) is a low-cost battery-powered, miniature humanoid platform used by robot researchers \citep{masuda2022sim}.
+We used the Robotis OP3 robot \citep{robotisOP3}, which is a low-cost battery-powered, miniature humanoid platform.
 It is \SI{51}{\cm} tall, weighs \SI{3.5}{\kg}, and is actuated by 20 Robotis Dynamixel XM430-350-R servomotors.
-We controlled the servos by sending target angles, using position control mode with only proportional gain (i.e., no integral or derivative terms).
+We controlled the servos by sending target angles using position control mode with only proportional gain (in other words, without any integral or derivative terms).
 Each actuator has a magnetic rotary encoder that provides the joint position observations to the agent.
-The robot also has an inertial measurement unit (IMU), which provides angular velocity and linear acceleration data.
-We found that the default robot control software was sometimes unreliable and caused indeterministic control latency.
-We thus wrote a custom driver that allows the agent to communicate directly and reliably with the servos and IMU via the Dynamixel SDK Python API.
-The control software runs on an embedded Intel Core i3 dual-core NUC, running Linux.
+The robot also has an inertial measurement unit (IMU), which provides angular velocity and linear acceleration measurements.
+We found that the default robot control software was sometimes unreliable and caused nondeterministic control latency, so we wrote a custom driver that allows the agent to communicate directly and reliably with the servos and IMU via the Dynamixel SDK Python API.
+The control software runs on an embedded Intel Core i3 dual-core NUC with Linux.
 The robot lacks GPUs or other dedicated accelerators, so all neural network computations were run on the CPU.
 The robot's ``head'' is a Logitech C920 web camera, which can optionally provide an RGB video stream at 30 frames per second.

 The robot and ball positions and orientations were provided by a motion capture system based on Motive 2 software \citep{optitrack}.
 This system uses 14 Optitrack PrimeX 22 Prime cameras mounted on a truss around the soccer pitch.
-We tracked the two robots using reflective passive markers attached to a 3D printed ``vest'' covering the robot torso.
-We also tracked the ball position using motion capture by attaching reflective stickers to the ball (\figureref{fig:sim-vs-real}).
+We tracked the robots using reflective passive markers attached to a 3D printed ``vest'' covering the robot torso, and tracked the ball using attached reflective stickers (\figureref{fig:sim-vs-real}).
 The positions of these three objects were streamed over the wireless network using the VRPN protocol and made available to the robots via ROS.